iag2009/aws-cloud-resume-ailves/README.md

 # AWS Cloud Resume Challenge

-This is my attempt at cloud resume challenge in AWS.
-What is Cloud Resume Challenge? - [The Cloud Resume Challenge](https://cloudresumechallenge.dev/) is a multiple-step resume project which helps build and demonstrate skills fundamental to pursuing a career in Cloud.
-The project was published by Forrest Brazeal.
+This is my attempt at a cloud resume challenge project.
+The project was published by Forrest Brazeal and it's a multiple-step resume project [The Cloud Resume Challenge](https://cloudresumechallenge.dev/) which helps build and demonstrate fundamental skills to pursuing a career in Cloud.
+I came across Rishab Kumar's implementation on the Internet and made my own implementation based on Forrest and Rishab.

 ## Architecture

 ![Architecture Diagram](/img/AWS-Architecture-Cloud-resume-challenge.png)
-To Do: change img (risharb)

 ## Requirements
 - jq installed (for Makefile)